guanlili/guanlili/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on something fun 😉
-- 🌱 I’m currently learning python,dataAnalysis,
+- 🌱 I’m currently learning python,dataAnalysis and software test
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on study
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: lovelose1921@vip.qq.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Dream is to raise a panda